JayChase/ng-mocks-and-material/README.md

 How to get tests on standalone components working with ngMocks and Angular Material (although this is probably helpful for module based Angular apps as well).

-## the challenge
+## The challenge

 [ng-mocks](https://ng-mocks.sudo.eu/guides/component-standalone/) breaks Angular Material [test harnesses](https://material.angular.io/guide/using-component-harnesses) by removing required dependencies.

-If a individual material components are kept, in order to use a test harness an error similar to the one below will show:
+If individual material components are kept, in order to use a test harness an error similar to the one below will show:

 ```bash
 TypeError: Cannot read properties of undefined (reading 'subscribe')